Avril-Cui/61040-ai-concept/README.md

 # Part one: Concept Augmentation

-In my original [concept specification](https://github.com/Avril-Cui/61040-portfolio/blob/main/assignments/assignment2.md), one concept that relies heavily on AI augmentation is `AdaptiveSchedule`.
+In my original [concept specification of my app](https://github.com/Avril-Cui/61040-portfolio/blob/main/assignments/assignment2.md), one concept that relies heavily on AI augmentation is `AdaptiveSchedule`.
 Below is my original specification:

-## AdaptiveSchedule: original version
+## AdaptiveSchedule: original version (from last week)

 AdaptiveSchedule ensures that the user’s schedule remains realistic when plans diverge from reality.
-It consumes generic inputs like tasks, schedule, and routine, and produces new adaptive blocks without altering those original concepts.
+It consumes generic inputs like tasks, schedule, and routine, and produces new adaptive time blocks without altering those original concepts.
 AdaptiveSchedule maintains independence while optimizing schedules.
 It functions as a separate, adaptive layer that responds dynamically to RoutineLog and updates plans accordingly.

 The generic parameters are instantiated as follows: